Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 1/30
+James is a good guy, and linked lists are challenging.

 ## 1/29

 Remember to reset your indices variable when you're testing a while loop in pry.
 Also, remember certain special Ruby hash functions.
 They add a certain convenience to working with them, but also can be complicated.